-Leaves are changing, a harvest moon has just passed, and the calendar is quickly moving towards Halloween.
-"Theme Attic," the radio show that picks themes and plays music from a variety of genres about selected subjects, will play songs about those topics and others that mark the change to autumn.
-Join host DJ Phil Maq October 4th at 10:00 AM for his clever and unusual takes on music--and for a good "time!"
+Time is a unit by which we measure our existence, to understand the incomprehensible.
+"Theme Attic," the radio show that picks themes and plays music from a variety of genres about selected subjects, will feature songs about time and other "related" topics.
+Join host DJ Phil Maq on Thursday, February 28th, at 10:00AM for his clever and unusual takes on music--and for a good "time!"